UNITED STATES

 Decommissioning & recycling

-The Continental Divide Electric Coop (CDEC), a not-for-profit, member-owned electric distribution co-op in New Mexico.
+Lightsource bp financed, built, and currently operates the Grants Solar and Bluewater Solar projects in New Mexico.
+The solar farms, which entered commercial operations in December 2019, provide renewable energy to the Continental Divide Electric Coop (CDEC), a not-for-profit, member-owned electric distribution co-op in New Mexico.
 CDEC provides service to about 24,130 meters throughout Cibola and parts of McKinley, Sandoval, Bernalillo and Valencia counties.

-The solar farms, called Grants Solar and Bluewater Solar, support CDEC’s efforts to keep energy costs economical to its members, as well as embrace New Mexico’s renewable energy and carbon reduction goals.
-Commercial operation commenced in December 2019.
+The solar farms support CDEC’s efforts to keep energy costs economical to its members, as well as embrace New Mexico’s renewable energy and carbon reduction goals.

 Information and resources